GrantGrinols/ScavengerHunt/README.md

 ## 🧠 What Are Sessions?

 When a user visits a website, their browser sends a request to the server.
 HTTP itself is *stateless*, meaning the server forgets everything after responding.
-Sessions solve this by storing information (like progress, score, username) **on the server side**, associated with a **unique session ID** stored in the user’s cookies.
+Sessions solve this by storing information (for this project, it is whether you have a key or not) **on the server side**, associated with a **unique session ID** stored in the user’s cookies.

 ### ✅ Sessions help you:
 - Track login/authentication state
 - Preserve game or form progress
-- Store temporary user data (e.g., hunt steps)
+- Store temporary user data (e.g., keys)

 In this project, we use sessions to:
-- Track which scavenger clues the player has completed
+- Store progress through use of keys
 - Prevent skipping steps or cheating
-- Store user score or hints collected

 ---